Soap for Skin Infections

 Be extra vigilant with hand-hygiene

-Skin infections are highly contagious and thorough, regular, handwashing with a germ protecting soap for skin infections is vital to help stop the spread.
+Skin infections are highly contagious and thorough, regular, handwashing with a germ protecting soap for skin infections is vital to help stop the spread of germs and bacteria.
 Moreover, cleansing skin thoroughly can help to wash bacteria off of the skin, preventing infection and speeding up recovery if infected.

 Treat cuts quickly

 Prompt treatment of cuts and abrasions can help prevent infection-causing germs from entering the wound in the first place.